Edmonson County Schools

 Edmonson County Schools is a public school district in Edmonson County, Kentucky, based in Brownsville.

 Schools

 The Edmonson County School District has two elementary schools, one school that houses 5th and 6th grade students, one middle school (which houses 7th and 8th grade students) and one high school.
+However, the two elementary schools will begin housing kindergarten through 6th grade in the 2027–28 school year.